 We're sorry, but it looks as though you do not have access to the full Gilder Lehrman site.

 All K-12 educators receive free subscriptions to the Gilder Lehrman site, and our Affiliate School members gain even more benefits!

 K-12 educator or student?
 Click here to edit your profile and indicate this, giving you free access, and here for more information on the Affiliate School Program.

 Not a educator or student?
 Click here for more information on purchasing a subscription to the Gilder Lehrman site.

 - Teaching ResourceEssential Questions in Teaching American History

-- Primary SourceCotton Mather’s Account of the Witch Trials, 1693
+- Primary SourceCotton Mather’s account of the Salem witch trials, 1693

 - MultimediaThe Name of War: King Philip’s War and the Origins of American Identity